alxshelepenok/lumen/content/posts/build3rs-stack-arweave.md

 ## Arweave in Features: Permanent Storage & Contracts

-As a permanent data storage network, Arweave can be the home to several components of your dApp's or project's stack.
-From files and databases, to smart contracts, you can build, store, and run a decentralized application end-to-end in Arweave.
+As a permanent data storage network, Arweave can be the home to several components of your project's stack. **From files and databases, to smart contracts**, you can build, store, and run a decentralized application end-to-end in Arweave.

 In short, the main features Arweave can provide to you as a builder are:

 * Permanent file storage.
 * Permanent frontend/site hosting.
-* Building databases on the Permaweb.
+* Queryable databases on the Permaweb.
-* Launching smart contracts
+* Smart contracts

 Smart contracts in particular are powered by [SmartWeave](https://arwiki.wiki/#/en/smartweave).
 SmartWeave is a smart contracting system built on top of Arweave that allows users to build and run the logic of their programs through this network.

-One particular perk of using Arweave for contracts is that contract state is computed on the user’s machine locally, not the network, removing that burden from the network itself.
-This allows contracts to be built in multiple languages (e.g. JS), and to have more complex operations without added network compute fees.
+One particular perk of using Arweave for contracts is that **contract state is computed on the user’s machine**, not the network, removing that burden from the network itself.
+This allows contracts to have more complex operations without causing added network compute fees, and to be built in multiple friendlier languages (e.g. JS).

 ***